thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 - Select "On row click" action source;
 - Input a name for the action.
 Optionally, select an icon;
 - Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
-- After choosing an action type, the drop-down menu "Target dashboard state" appears.
+- After choosing an action type, the "Target dashboard state" drop-down menu appears.
 Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;
 - When the desired state has been selected, click the "Add" button at the bottom of the "Add action" window;
 - Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save", and then click "Apply" to save the widget settings.
 - Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

 {% include images-gallery.html imageCollection="on-row-click-1" %}

-Click the row of any entity to perform an action, namely, navigate to the selected state that displays the details of the selected device.
+Click on any entity row to perform an action, namely, to navigate to the selected state where detailed information about the chosen device is displayed.

 {% include images-gallery.html imageCollection="on-row-click-2" %}

 #### On row double click

-The "On row double click" action source adds an action when a row in the widget is double-clicked.
-Let's consider the use of the "On row double click" action on the example of the "Entities table" widget, where this action is often used.
+The "On row double click" action source triggers an action when a row in the widget is double-clicked.
+Let's explore its use with the "Entities table" widget, where this action is often used.
 Double-clicking on a row of the selected entity in the widget will navigate us to another state with detailed information about that entity.

 We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.